mukuldhariwal94/Interview-Questions-Practice/src/main/java/com/bebetteratjava/datastructures/trees/README.md

 ##### Familiarity Rating 5
 ##### Things to ask before diving into problem
 * What is definition of BST?
 FYI there are 2 .
 Here is [example](https://www.youtube.com/watch?v=nOcFiGl5Vy4)
-    1) No two branches in the full tree are more than 1 different
+    1) No two branches in the complete tree are more than 1 different in height
     2) Given any node in tree the left and right subtree are no more than 1 diff in max height <b>Implementing</b>
 ##### Acceptable approach